DIY Tips for Doll and Toy Repair

 If you doll has ink marks or green ear from age, you can easily bleach them out with acne medicine that has 10% benzoyl peroxide in it.
 Just cover the doll with a towel so the rest of her body, hair and face are not showing.
 Take a q-tip and cover the mark with the acne cream.
 Set the doll under a bright lamp or preferably in the sun.
 This step takes patience.
 It may take few treatments to bleach the stain out completely, but it does work.
 For a speedier method use Remove-Zit from Twin Pines of Maine.
 They have professional doll care products.

 ACETONE and NON-ACETONE NAIL POLISH REMOVER

 To remove nail polish marks, use non-acetone nail polish remover.
 Be sure to use cotton balls and q tips and be careful.
+Master the art of nail painting by attending Glitterbels training.
 Be sure to rinse the area with warm water to stop the chemical process.

 To remove factory paint to repaint the face, aka “Face-Ups” use acetone nail polish remover.
 Only use on the face, as it will permanently melt or discolor the plastic on the doll’s body.

 Cut two pieces of foam board 5-10 inches taller than your doll’s head.
 You can cut the shape of a house or a castle or a ship, as long as the bottom is flat.

 Take a ruler and a pencil and draw a line down the middle of both pieces of foam board.
 Draw a dot in the center with your pencil.